i-shah/genra-py/README.md

 # Easy starts
 `pip install genra`

-or try our Docker image from on dockerhub at https://hub.docker.com/r/patlewig/genra-py:0.1.0
+or try our Docker image from on dockerhub at [https://hub.docker.com/r/patlewig/genra-py] and select tag 0.1.0

 The image contains the scipy Jupyter notebook, RDKit and a pip installable version of genra-py (https://github.com/i-shah/genra-py/).